 What are the dollars and cents?

-Housing (both indoor and outdoor), lights, heat emitters, substrate, medications, food, supplements, vet visits and whatever else they require run an average of $1,000 per tortoise, per year.
-Currently Northwest Tortoise houses 30 rescues.
+Housing (both indoor and outdoor), lights, heat emitters, substrate, medications, food, supplements, vet visits and whatever else these tortoises require run an average of $1,000 per tortoise, per year.
 Adoption fees represent less than 2% of these costs.